masc-ucsc/docs/docs/pyrope/02-basics.md

     3         // compile error
 ```

-This functionality allows to parallelize the parsing and elaboration in Pyrope.
+This functionality allows parallelizing the parsing and elaboration in Pyrope.
 More important, it makes the code more readable, by looking at the beginning of
 the line, it is possible to know if it is a new statement or a continuation of
 the last one.
-It also helps to standarize the code format by allowing only one
+It also helps to standardize the code format by allowing only one
 style.

 ### Identifiers

-An identifier is any non reserved keyword that starts with an underscore or an
+An identifier is any non-reserved keyword that starts with an underscore or an
 alphabetic character.
 Since Pyrope is designer to support any synthesizable
-Verilog automatic translation, the any sequence of characters between \` can
+Verilog automatic translation, any sequence of characters between \` can
 form a valid identifier.
 This is needed because Verilog has the \\ that builds
 identifiers with special characters.
 The \` has the same escape sequence as
 strings with \".